bendyworks/caravan/db/migrate/README.md

 # Migrations

-It is crucial to maintain the collection of the migrations used to recreate the existing database.
+Maintaining the collection of the migrations used to recreate the existing database is critical.
 There are multiple ways of determining the order of migrations.
-We could use a naming system similar to Rails, e.g., `YYYYMMDD_name.rb` or more simply, an incremental numbering scheme.
-Moz chose the latter so we also did for the purpose of this case study.
-Migrations are numbered starting at 1.
+We use the current time in seconds to organize the migrations.

 After a migration is published, i.e., after it is pushed to master, it should never be modified.